Coco-Bao/insurance_ai_project/README.md

 ## Project Overview

 This project provides an AI insurance agent that leverages Google’s generative language API.
-It uses Python 3.9 slim as the base image and requires several system dependencies to support libraries such as `pdf2image`, `opencv`, and `pillow_heif`.
+It uses Python 3.12 slim as the base image and requires several system dependencies to support libraries.

 ---